 In 2020, Manny Pacquiao signed with Paradigm Sports Management.

-In 2020, Manny Pacquiao was cast to portray General Miguel Malvar in the upcoming biopic film "Malvar: Tuloy ang Laban," which garnered mixed reactions from the Malvar family.
+In 2020, Manny Pacquiao was cast to portray General Miguel Malvar in the upcoming biopic film "Malvar: Tuloy ang Laban," which generated mixed reactions from the Malvar family.

-In May 2021, Senator Pacquiao filed a bill proposing to create the Philippine Boxing and Combat Sports Commission, which faced criticism from Senator Pia Cayetano due to the timing during the coronavirus pandemic.
+In May 2021, Senator Pacquiao filed a bill proposing to create the Philippine Boxing and Combat Sports Commission.
+Senator Pia Cayetano criticized the timing of the proposal during the coronavirus pandemic.

-In June 2021, Manny Pacquiao expressed his belief that President Duterte's response to China's claims in the South China Sea was inadequate, leading to a rebuke from Duterte, who challenged Pacquiao's claims of corruption within the administration.
+In June 2021, Manny Pacquiao criticized President Duterte's response to China's claims in the South China Sea, leading to a rebuke from Duterte and a challenge to name corrupt individuals or agencies.

 On September 29, 2021, Manny Pacquiao announced his retirement from boxing via a post on social media.